NickHackman/git_detective-rs/README.md

   starting from the first commit to the last one, show this as a line chart and allow each commit to be clicked on to show a breakdown similar to the final product pie chart.
-- A nice clean and intuitive terminal user interface
+- A nice clean and intuitive interface